Quantipy/quantipy3/README.md

   - Structured analysis and reporting via Chain and Cluster containers
   - Exports to SPSS, Dimensions ddf/mdd, MS Excel and Powerpoint with flexible layouts and various options
   - Python 3.8 is not yet fully supported, but 3.5, 3.6, and 3.7 are.

+#### Origins
+- Quantipy was concieved of and instigated by Gary Nelson: http://www.datasmoothie.com

 #### Contributors
 - Alexander Buchhammer, Alasdair Eaglestone, James Griffiths, Kerstin Müller : https://yougov.co.uk